 :: RJ White lives in the city.
-He edits Fake Criterions, The Angry Police Captain and occasionally writes for @FakeAPStylebook, as well as other sites.
+He edited Fake Criterions, The Angry Police Captain and occasionally writes for @FakeAPStylebook, as well as other sites.
 His work has appeared on McSweeneys.net, Cracked.com, Capnwacky.com and Supermasterpiece, as well as in the books “Created In Darkness by Troubled Americans: The Best of McSweeney’s, Humor Category” and “Write More Good.”
-He also used to hist the Wasted Words podcast, which involved some drinking.
+He also used to host the Wasted Words podcast, which involved some drinking.

 :: Shek Baker lives in the city, maintaining a plush home in the President Heights neighborhood.
 Unique among the manses on Buchanan Street, it is still operated by indentured servants – owing to the “grandfather clause” of the 14th Amendment.

 :: Benjamin Birdie worked for many years to earn the prestigious writing degrees that currently hang over the desk of his unrelated job and his drawing table.
 You can watch him further confuse the issue several times a week at www.therackcomic.com.

 :: Aaron Bleyaert was born on an April day in 1975.
 He went to school consistently from 1980 to 1997, a record which stands amongst his siblings to this day.

 :: Mickie Cathers is a bon vivant, with degrees in English Literature, Information Science, and Hard Knocks.

 :: Victor A. Crawford III (aka Lord Breaulove Swells Whimsy, Dirty Buttons, The Suburban Pimpernel) is a dilettante, popinjay, and chutney-bottomed ninnyroger.
 They seek him *here* and they seek him *there* .